marein/php-gaming-website/README.md

 ## Installation and requirements

 [Docker](https://www.docker.com)
-and
+with
 [Docker Compose](https://docs.docker.com/compose/)
-for deploying the application.
+plugin for deploying the application.

 A modern browser, as this project uses modern features and doesn't polyfill all of them, e.g.
 [Server-sent events](https://caniuse.com/eventsource)